QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits

 \section{Abstract}

-Deep neural networks remain highly vulnerable to adversarial perturbations, limiting their reliability in security- and safety-critical applications.
+{Deep neural networks remain highly vulnerable to adversarial perturbations, limiting their reliability in security- and safety-critical applications.
 To address this challenge, we introduce QShield, a modular hybrid quantum--classical neural network (HQCNN) architecture designed to enhance the adversarial robustness of classical deep learning models.
-QShield integrates a conventional convolutional neural network (CNN) backbone for feature extraction with a quantum processing module that encodes the extracted features into quantum states, applies structured entanglement operations under realistic noise models, and outputs a hybrid prediction through a dynamically weighted fusion mechanism implemented via a lightweight multilayer perceptron (MLP).
-We systematically evaluate both classical and hybrid quantum--classical models on the MNIST, OrganAMNIST, and CIFAR-10 datasets, using a comprehensive set of robustness, efficiency, and computational performance metrics.
-Our results demonstrate that classical models are highly vulnerable to adversarial attacks, whereas the proposed hybrid models with entanglement patterns maintain high predictive accuracy while substantially reducing attack success rates across a wide range of adversarial attacks.
-Furthermore, the proposed hybrid architecture significantly increased the computational cost required to generate adversarial examples, thereby introducing an additional layer of defense.
-These findings indicate that the proposed modular hybrid architecture achieves a practical balance between predictive accuracy and adversarial robustness, positioning it as a promising approach for secure and reliable machine learning in sensitive and safety-critical applications.
+QShield integrates a convolutional neural network (CNN) backbone for feature extraction with a quantum processing module that encodes classical features into quantum states, applies structured entanglement under realistic noise models, and generates a hybrid prediction via a dynamically weighted multilayer perceptron.
+We systematically evaluate classical and hybrid models on the MNIST, OrganAMNIST, and CIFAR-10 datasets using comprehensive robustness and efficiency metrics.
+Our results demonstrate that while classical models are highly susceptible to attacks, the proposed entangled hybrid models maintain high predictive accuracy and substantially reduce attack success rates across a diverse suite of adversarial attacks.
+Furthermore, QShield significantly increases the computational cost of generating adversarial examples, introducing an additional layer of defense.
+These findings indicate that the proposed modular hybrid architecture achieves a practical balance between predictive accuracy and adversarial robustness, positioning it as a promising approach for secure and reliable machine learning in sensitive applications.}

-\keywords{Adversarial Robustness \and Hybrid Quantum--Classical Neural Networks \and Quantum Machine Learning \and Convolutional Neural Networks \and Adversarial Attacks}
+\keywords{Adversarial Robustness, Hybrid Quantum--Classical Neural Networks, Quantum Machine Learning, Convolutional Neural Networks, Adversarial Attacks}